rashmiKumari03/Customer_Churn_Prediction/README.md

 ## Project: Predicting Customer Churn in the Banking Sector

 ### Problem Statement
-Customer attrition, or churn, is a significant challenge for banks, directly impacting revenue and growth.
+Customer attrition, or churn, is a significant challenge for banks and businesses , directly impacting revenue and growth.
 Retaining existing customers is more cost-effective than acquiring new ones.
 Therefore, predicting which customers are likely to leave allows banks to develop proactive strategies for retention.

 This project aims to predict customer churn based on customer demographics and account-related behavior.
 By identifying high-risk customers, the bank can target retention efforts more effectively.